jambalong/whisker-dash/README.md

 2. **Clone the Repository**: Use Git to clone the repository to your local machine.
 3. **Open in Godot**: Launch Godot and open the project by selecting the directory where you cloned the repository.
 4. **Run the Game**: Press the Play button in Godot to start your adventure with Project Pounce!

-## Contribution

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request with your improvements or features.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgements

-Special thanks to the creators of Celeste for inspiring this project and to the Godot community for their support and resources.